-Probably it is brought to India in 12th AD.
+It was probably brought to India in the 12th AD.
 Shodhala quoted Kalinjanadi avaleha in Gada Nigraha.
-Bhavamisra (16 AD ) described two varietes Mahabharivacha and sthulagranthi vaca.
-The former is pungent in smell while the later has aroma.
-Raja nighantu described it as kulanjan where as no mentioning is made in Dhanvanthari Nighantu.
+Bhavamisra (16 AD ) described two varieties Mahabharivacha and sthulagranthi vaca.
+The former is pungent in smell while the latter has aroma.
+Raja nighantu described it as kulanjan whereas no mention is made in Dhanvanthari Nighantu.

 Author: Dr.B.K.Prashanth M.D (Ayu), Ph.D